zng-ui/zng/TODO/_current.md

 # TextInput

-* Caret position when clicking after the end of a line goes to the next line.
 * Fix RTL text caret bugs.
     - `txt = var_from("الإعلان"); lang = lang!("ar");`.
     - Click place working correctly.